 Turmeric powder is known to help decrease the visibility of dark spots as it contains an abundance of antioxidants.
 Mix it with water creating a paste texture and apply onto affected areas, leaving it on for 10-20 minutes before rinsing with water.
 Turmeric water is also known to keep your face clean and prevent acne breakouts.

 Cucumber is also another food that is rich in antioxidants that can help with minimizing the appearance of dark spots.
-Its antioxidants and silica compounds can help to lighten the colour of skin.
+Its antioxidants and silica compounds can help to lighten the color of the skin.

-You can cut up cucumbers into small slices and lay it on the affected areas while lying down.
+You can cut up cucumbers into small slices and lay them on the affected areas while lying down.
 After having them rest on your face for 20-30 minutes, rinse off with water.